-The Ultimate Dorm Room Essentials Checklist for College Students (+ Free Printable List!)
+Get Ready for College w/ the Ultimate Dorm Room Checklist for 2024 (+ Free Printable)

-Print out this free printable college dorm checklist of all the college dorm essentials you’ll want to take along!
-Although every campus offers different amenities and has different rules, it’s SO much easier to remember the essentials while shopping, packing, and moving when you have a list like this!
+Print out this free college dorm checklist of all the dorm room essentials you’ll want to grab and take for when you move into your college dorm!
+Although every campus offers different amenities and has different rules, it’s SO much easier to remember the college dorm essentials when you have a list like this!
+From shopping to packing, this list can make sure you don’t leave any important items behind!

 To customize this college dorm checklist:

-- Select only the items that you want from the list below.
+- Select only the college essentials that you want from the list below.

 - Click on the Print icon at the bottom of this post.